 Picking a material to use for your storage tanks is generally one of the biggest up front decisions to make.
-Sure, there are many different shapes and models, but material is still a key thing to decide!
+Sure, there are many different shapes, models, and characteristics, but material is still a key thing to decide!

 The way a material will potentially react with chemicals, how durable it is under different conditions, and so on, is all so important to the long-term success of your storage tank!